 - If you wish to identify multiple prior pending applications and registrations that could support a likelihood of confusion refusal, the applications and registrations should be listed on a separate chart clearly identifying the registration or serial number(s), the mark(s), and the identified relevant goods or services with the appropriate International class number(s).

-- If the letter of protest applies to more than one application, a separate letter of protest for each application must be filed.
+- It is highly recommended that for all submissions of any evidence, to assist in analyzing the material, that an index of the evidence as described above be included.
+If the letter of protest applies to more than one application, a separate letter of protest for each application must be filed.

 - Submit factual, objective evidence that is relevant to examination of the mark.
 Only evidence relevant to the grounds for protest will be forwarded to the examining attorney if the letter of protest is accepted.
 The letter of protest itself, and any arguments included therein, is not forwarded to the examining attorney for consideration.